MG-IiSGM/autosnippy/README.md

 # AutoSnippy: Whole-genome sequencing analysis pipeline for prokaryotes (specialized in _Mycobacterium tuberculosis_)

-`AutoSnippy` is a modular, in-house pipeline designed for the analysis of paired-end WGS data from _Mycobacterium tuberculosis_.
+`AutoSnippy` is a modular, in-house pipeline designed for the analysis of paired-end WGS data from any prokaryotic microorganism (specialized in _Mycobacterium tuberculosis_).
 It performs quality control, variant calling, taxonomic assignment, variant annotation and comparative genomics in a reproducible and structured way.

 ---